MiloMonnier/gadm_postgis/README.md

 + level 5 : Counties

 However, the data downloaded contains only 1 table with the smaller mesh, the level 5.
 In order to have different ready-to-use administrative geometries, we aggregate successively each level with `St_Union` PostGIS function.

+In the end, we have a database of 6 tables which can be queried easily.

 ## Other possible data sources